 Students are asked to complete an end-of module questionnaire at the end of each module.
 The feedback from this will inform the Module Leader on the effectiveness of the module and highlight areas that could be enhanced.
 They are also asked to complete a survey about Mentoring on the course and an exit survey reviewing the course.

-Students are invited to meet with Review Panels when the periodic review of the course is conducted to provide oral feedback on their experience on the course.
-Student feedback from course committees is part of the Faculty's quality assurance evidence base.
+Students meet with Review Panels when the periodic review of the course is conducted to provide oral feedback on their experience on the course.

 For More Information about this Course: